DARR

 Privacy

 This is a static site.
-It sets no cookies of its own, runs no analytics, and has no accounts, logins, or forms, so it collects no personal information.
-Web fonts are served from this site rather than a third party; source logos are fetched from Brandfetch when a page loads.
+It sets no cookies of its own, runs no analytics, and has no accounts or logins.
+Ordinary browsing collects no personal information.
+Web fonts and source logos are served from this site rather than a third party, so ordinary pages trigger no third-party requests.
 The host, Netlify, keeps standard server access logs, including IP addresses, to operate and secure the site.
-Nothing else is tracked.